jsdabrowski/SLR-SE/README.md

 - data etraction form ("SLR-data-extraction-form.xlsx")
 - database storing the meta-data of surveyed papers ("SLR-bibliography.bib")
-- repository of publicly-available app review mining tools ("publicly-available-tools.csv")
+- list and references to publicly-available app review mining tools ("publicly-available-tools.csv")
-- repository of publicly-available annotated datasets ("publicly-available-annotated-datasets.csv")
+- list and references to publicly-available annotated datasets ("publicly-available-annotated-datasets.csv")

 Do not duplicate the materials nor distribute them without authors' permission.